 For God to give us what we ask for, we must ask "according to His will."
 Faith cannot take the place of "asking according to God's will."
 1 John 5:14, "…if we ask anything according to His will, He hears us."
 If you do not ask according to God's will, it is not real faith in God.
 If God's answer is "No" we still must be willing to wait patiently, and trust God to answer in his own way and in His timing.

-Trust God, even though you may at the moment feel he is not near and has abandoned you.
+Trust God, even though it may seem like prayer doesn't work.
+Even though it may seem like at the moment He is not near and has abandoned you.

 "You whom I have taken from the ends of the earth, and called from its farthest regions, and said to you, You are my servant, I have chosen you, and have not cast you away.
 Fear not for I am with you; be not dismayed, for I am your God.
 I will strengthen you,

 Yes, I will help you, I will uphold you with My righteous right hand."